Is it because Gandhi family didn't get 'commission': BJP's retort to Cong questioning Rafale deal | Politics

 In reply, Patra said it does not sound well when the Congress party accuses others of jeopardising national security.

-''The Congress should answer as to why for 10 years, despite a depleted squadron strength of the Indian Air Force, Congress government didn't procure the much-needed Rafael fighter planes?
+''The Congress should answer as to why for 10 years, despite a depleted squadron strength of the Indian Air Force, Congress government didn't procure the much-needed Rafale fighter planes.
 Is it because the Gandhi Family did not get their desired 'commission'?'' he asked.

 It is astounding that yet again the Congress has taken the ''abuse'' way.
 Abusing the prime minister and talking about his appearance and beard, the BJP spokesperson said.